 If you are in Daytona Beach on a Sunday, check out the Drive-In Church.
 Established in 1957 when the First Christian Church purchased the Neptune Drive-In Theater.
 They organized the first drive-in church service, and now the Drive-In Church welcomes everyone.
 You can even wear your beach attire to church because you get to stay in the car and tune in on your radio or listen through the speakers.
 At the end of the service the reverend will come by to shake your hands, and then you can hop across the street to the beach or keep on driving.

-Day 4: The Space Coast — Daytona Beach to Cocoa Beach – 95 miles
+Day 4: The Space Coast — Extraterrestrial Florida Beach Road Trip from Daytona Beach to Cocoa Beach – 95 miles

 Then comes the famous Space Coast, a 95-mile stretch of Florida coast that’s home to the Kennedy Space Center and towns of Titusville, Cocoa Beach, Melbourne, and Palm Bay.
 If you’re joining our road trip after a theme park visit, you’ll see that Orlando is only 35 miles to the west.
 This area is an economical base for a few days of fun and sand.
-Depending on the time of year, your family might choose between watching shuttle and rocket launches, surfing or learning the sport, bird watching, golf, fresh and saltwater fishing, or even airboat rides.
+Depending on the time of year, choose between watching shuttle and rocket launches, surfing or learning the sport.
+Plan on bird watching, golf, fresh and saltwater fishing as well as airboat rides.

 A star along A1A, Cocoa Beach is a popular and good value town to spend a few days on your family beach getaway.
 There are a number of interesting restaurants and fun spots, including the famous Ron Jon’s Surf Shop — the largest in the world — where kids can admire the latest surfboard styles 24/7/365.
 From the Cocoa Beach Pier, families can watch local surfers paddle out and glide in, or fish the day away.
 Have a meal in the Historic Cocoa Village, a preserved Victorian-era town built along the Indian River lagoon that’s part of the scenic Intracoastal Waterway.
 Still keeping the mainland on your right and the narrow beach strip and Atlantic on your left, head south along US 1 to one of America’s best known resort areas, toney Palm Beach.